hdonapati/missing-link/Apple-Shortcuts/Automations/Flight-CheckIn-Alarm/Setup.md

 # Automation to **Create an Alarm for Flight Check-in**

 ## Description:
-The Flight Check-in Reminder Shortcut is a handy automation designed to assist users in staying on top of their upcoming flights.
-Leveraging the power of Shortcuts on iOS, iPadOS, and macOS, this tool scans your calendar for flights scheduled for the next day and creates timely reminders for check-in.
+The is a handy automation designed to assist users in staying on top of their upcoming flights.
+Leveraging the power of Apple Shortcuts this automation scans your calendar daily for flights scheduled for the next day and creates timely reminders for check-in.

 **Features**:
-1. Automatic Daily Trigger: The Shortcut is set to run daily, activating after midnight to ensure you receive timely reminders.
+1. **Automatic Daily Trigger**: The Shortcut is set to run daily, activating after midnight to ensure you receive timely reminders.

-2. Calendar Event Retrieval: It fetches upcoming calendar events for the next day, specifically identifying flights based on specified criteria.
+2. **Calendar Event Retrieval**: It fetches upcoming calendar events for the next day, specifically identifying flights based on specified criteria.
-3. Check-in Alarm Creation: For each identified flight, the Shortcut calculates the optimal check-in time (24 hours before departure) and creates a reminder or alarm for the current day.
+   This is acheived by `Get Flights` Shortcut.
+You need to download or create similar shortcut that retrieves Flight Schedules for a given day from here: https://github.com/hdonapati/missing-link/blob/main/Apple-Shortcuts/Shortcuts/GetFlights.md

-4. You need to download or create a Shortcut that retrieves Flight Schedules for a given day from here: https://github.com/hdonapati/missing-link/blob/main/Apple-Shortcuts/Shortcuts/GetFlights.md
+3. **Check-in Alarm Creation**: For each identified flight, the Shortcut calculates the optimal check-in time (24 hours before departure) and creates a reminder or alarm for the current day.

 > [!NOTE]
 > **Calendar Integration**: Ensure that your flight information is added to the calendar app associated with your mail app.
 This typically happens automatically when you receive a flight booking email.